grdshch/Getting-and-Cleaning-Data-Project/CodeBook.md

 ### Format of result files
 Result files have a header with feature names and index column for observations.<br/>
 Data is separated by spaces.
-Strings are put without quotes.
+Strings are put without quotes.<br/>
+The full description of all features can be found in <i>features_info.txt</i> original data file.